esitarski/RaceDB/Install-Readme.txt

 The upgrade will *not* replace your existing database or time zone.
 But, make a backup of your database file, just in case.

+If you are running RaceDB, stop it by closing the cmd window or pressing Ctrl-C in the window.

 Unzip RaceDB.zip into the folder you unzipped it in before.

 Now, make sure that all the dependencies are up-to-date: